junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 A special Rehydration Drink helps to prevent or treat dehydration, especially in cases of severe watery diarrhea:

-## 2 WAYS TO MAKE ‘HOME MIX’ REHYDRATION DRINK
+## 2 ways to make ‘home mix’ rehydration drink

 **WITH SUGAR AND SALT**